<<< DIY Campervan Mini Projects

 e-Justification

-We cycle regularly to help maintain a level of health and fitness – along with enjoying some social interaction with a wonderful group of fellow cyclists.
+We cycle regularly to help maintain a level of physical health and fitness – along with enjoying the social interaction with a wonderful group of fellow cyclists.

 After all, a major reason for our cycling is exercise – why go for a ride where there is no energy expended?
 No muscles pumped?
 No cardiovascular huffing and puffing?